funpinchta94736/name/README.md

-The Ford Model T, which had dominated the automotive market in the previous decade, ceased production in 1927, marking the end of an era for the iconic "Tin Lizzie."
+The Roaring Twenties saw the rise of automobile culture, with cars becoming symbols of freedom, independence, and social status for Americans.